AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Automated Weekly Reporting (Make + Claude): Make scheduler triggers every Friday 4PM → pulls completed ClickUp tasks for the week → Iterator aggregates task list → HTTP module calls Claude API with reporting prompt → Claude generates narrative insights → Gmail sends formatted report to client → Google Sheets logs metrics.

-The complete automation system: 👉 How to Automate Social Media as a Virtual Assistant
+👉 How to Automate Social Media as a Virtual Assistant — the complete automation system.

 AI analyzes analytics data, writes insights, and prepares client‑ready reports automatically.